dan-schel/css-template/documentation.md

 `<a>`, `<button>`, or even `<div>` tags can be styled to appear like buttons.

-Many button styles assume the button's content will be able to react to `--content-clr` changes, so the content for a button-styled element should almost always be a [generic content](#generic-content) container.
+Many button styles assume the button's content will be able to react to `--clr-content` changes, so the content for a button-styled element should almost always be a [generic content](#generic-content) container.

 Many button styles will also use the properties defined in the `:root` element,